DanielleDaly/portfolio-project-4/README.md

 ![Image of Django Administration Delete Comments](readme-images/screenshot-admin-delete-comment.png)

+### Future Features

+Features I would like to include on this site in future include:

+- I would like to add a search bar to this recipe website to make it easier for the user to find what they are looking for in a faster and easier way.
+Users could search by ingredients, cooking time, meal type etc and the website would return suitable suggestions.

+- I would also like to add a Categories section to this website.
+Each recipe could have one or more categories which could include meal types such as breakfast, lunch and dinner.
+They could also include recipes for specific dietery requirements such as vegan, vegetarian or gluten free.

+- I would like to add more functionality for the registered users so that they could save all the recipes they like on their own account.
+I would also like users to be able to sign-up for a weekly/ monthly newsletter.

+- I would like to develop the application so that the user can click on a recipe/ recipes they like and it generates a shopping list that can be saved to their account.

 ### Testing
 All functionality of the website was tested to ensure it all worked correctly